KeithR77/KeithR77/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Roboto+Condensed&weight=600&size=35&duration=1&pause=2000&color=F70049&repeat=false&random=false&width=435&lines=ABOUT+ME%3A)](https://git.io/typing-svg)
-- 👨🏻‍💻 I'm a passionate `Software Developer/Engineer`, `IT Professional`, and `Full-Stack Web Developer`.
+- 👨🏻‍💻 I'm a passionate `IT Professional` and `Software/Web Developer`.
-- 💼 I work at a hospital network in the state of PA as a `[Microcomputer Associate]`.
+- 💼 I work at a hospital network in the state of PA as a `[Systems Analyst]`.
 - 🌱 Currently learning `Python`, `PowerShell Scripting`, and `React`!

 #